- Elegant, better-proportioned look

 In design, the 2016 Legacy seems to manage conventionally appealing in a way that models like the Volkswagen Passat, Chrysler 200, and even Chevrolet Malibu have (at least in recent model years) been struggling with.
 It's nicely proportioned—perhaps a bit more blunt-nosed than it needs to be, but nice nevertheless—and has some nice detailing all around, with a more rakish, aerodynamic look that moves the mirrors behind the front pillars.
 Just as the exterior follows a handsome, functional median, the interior goes to a clean, space-efficient design that's dressed up with nicer materials and trims than before.

-You won't find Subaru's turbocharged four-cylinder engines here; instead there are flat-4 (2.5i) models and flat-6 (3.6R) models, with the former powered by a 175-horsepower, 2.5-liter flat-4 that needs to be worked hard when more than just a driver is aboard.
+You won't find Subaru's turbocharged flat-4 here; instead there are flat-4 (2.5i) models and flat-6 (3.6R) models, with the former powered by a 175-horsepower, 2.5-liter flat-4 that needs to be worked hard when more than just a driver is aboard.
 Yet good sound insulation means that it won't serve as a constant reminder of your frugality.
 Legacy 3.6R sedans come with a 256-hp 3.6-liter flat-6, which isn't as strong or responsive as we'd like.
 This is a smooth, graceful sedan, with a well-tuned ride and nicely weighted electric power steering.
 For 2016, Subaru has made some slight changes to the damping in top 3.6R Limited models.

 The 2016 Subaru Legacy—if you haven't been paying attention to this segment of the market for a while—measures up right in the heart of mid-size sedan territory.
 Just as all of its key rivals have grown, so has the Legacy; and while it made a major leap in size in 2010, the Legacy didn't become much larger with its redesign last year.
 Although thanks to some smarter interior design, it's noticeably roomier than its predecessor.